 What followed was nothing short of miraculous.
 The plane did not break up on impact and once its momentum waned it started to float with rescue boats from both New York City and Weehawken, New Jersey heading towards the aircraft.
 With rescue ferries and watercraft around the plane and helicopters flying above it, the passengers started exiting the emergency doors above the wings.

 In one of the most memorable images I have ever witnessed in my lifetime, there stood the passengers on the wings of the plane waiting to be rescued.
 That day 155 people experienced a plane crash and all 155 survived with only 5 injuries (2 serious and 3 minor).

 Have many of these people elected never to fly again?
-I am sure there are some who won’t simple because they are not sure flying is safe.
+I am sure there are some who won’t simply because they are not sure flying is safe.
 I guess you can’t blame them.
 One thing is for sure, they all were a part of the “Miracle on the Hudson” on this date in 2009.